Pennsylvania Department of Human Services

 The Difficulty of Care is a Federal Income exclusion.
 If the provider provides services to the participant in their home, they do not have a separate home where they live, and it is the home where they perform private life, including sharing meals and holidays, they qualify for Difficulty of Care.
 This means the provider will not have federal income taxes withheld.

-If the time entry is not approved by the date on the payroll schedule, it will not be paid on time.
-The payroll schedule can be found on the PPL Website.
+1. If the time entry is not approved by the Service Shift Deadline date on the payroll schedule, it will not be paid on time.
+The payroll schedule can be found under Payroll Documents.

 For security purposes, the MyAccount system requires each user to have their own email address and phone number.
 The Common Law Employer (CLE), Participant, and Support Service Professional (SSP) must have separate email addresses and phone numbers.